qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Dissolve
 --------
-Takes a polygon or line vector layer and combines their geometries into new geometries creating a new layer.
+Takes a vector layer and combines their features into new features.

-One or more attributes can be specified to dissolve only geometries belonging to the same class (having the same value for the specified attributes), alternatively all geometries can be dissolved.
+One or more attributes can be specified to dissolve features belonging to the same class (having the same value for the specified attributes), alternatively all features can be dissolved in a single one.

 All output geometries will be converted to multi geometries.
 In case the input is a polygon layer, common boundaries of adjacent polygons being dissolved will get erased.

-The resulting attribute table will have the same fields of the input layer while the features are *aggregated*.
+The resulting attribute table will have the same fields as the input layer but the values are not aggregated while the features are *aggregated*.
+Values in the output layer's fields are the ones of the first input feature that happens to be processed.

 .. figure:: img/dissolve.png
    :align: center